 Many people in European cities that encourage biking use this kind of bike.
 Amsterdam in the Netherlands is such one city.
 That’s why this bike is also called a Dutch bike.
-And did you know there’s more bikes than humans in the Netherlands?
-The Netherlands worries more about the growing bike population than human population.
+And did you know there are more bikes than humans in the Netherlands?
+The Netherlands worries more about the growing bike population than the human population.

 The 7-speed Sixthreezero Ride in the Park Men’s City Road Bike is an option you’ll want to check out.
 It looks nice, and it’s surprisingly light.

 This bike features caliper-type brakes, and they work well.
 The fender over the chain may be noisy when you’re pedaling, though, but you can always adjust it.

 One little issue is that the instructions that come with the package aren’t for this specific bike!
 But it’s not too hard to assemble.